What is the Federation Novitiate?

 During this period the novices deepen their relationship with God, experience the richness of the spiritual life of the Sisters of St Joseph, and engages in ongoing discernment to determine if religious life is what God is asking of her.

 This year our novitiate program is in Rochester, New York.
 As the novitiate program begins we invite you to meet our five novices:

 Although there is some variation among congregations, the basic process for women who feel called to vowed religious life is this:

-Postulancy — A year during which the woman lives with sisters in community to acquaint herself more fully with our life.
-She participates with sisters in prayer, communal life, meals and ministry and participates in classes designed specifically to orient her to life in community.
+Candidate — A year during which the woman lives with sisters in community to acquaint herself more fully with our life.
+She participates with sisters in prayer, communal life, meals, ministry, and participates in classes designed specifically to orient her to life in community.

-Novitiate — Following the postulancy the woman enters a two-year novitiate.
-During the first of these years, she continues to discern through prayer and study.
-In particular, she deepens her understanding of Scripture and studies the constitution of that specific congregation, as well as the vows, charism and spirituality.
-The second year is one of preparation for future ministry.
-(Traditionally, the woman may use the title "Sister" once she begins the novitiate.)
+Novitiate — Following candidacy the woman enters a one to two year novitiate.
+During these years she continues to discern through prayer and study if she is called to lived religious life.
+In particular, she deepens her understanding of Scripture and studies the constitution of that specific congregation, as well as the vows, charism, and spirituality.
+Often she does some volunteer service.
+Traditionally, the woman may use the title "Sister" once she begins the novitiate.